 Unlike "The Driver," "The Cinder Buggy" makes romance part of the business story: at the moment when the blast furnace is about to accept its corpse, the man in cowhide leggings and skullcap stoking the white-hot fire grabs the lone woman observing him and kisses her "once hotly on the mouth."
 But Garrett is only passable at telling a love story, and it is a slow-moving story.
 The man who kisses the woman for the first time in his life is her husband, and has been married to her for six years.
+It is not the government that gets the economy out of its funk, but people like Galt who have the courage to invest.

-Garrett begins his book in the 1920s, in a Pennsylvania town he calls New Damascus.
-It sounds like Danville, a town that once led the nation in the production of iron rails.
-Clearly it is a real town Garrett visited.
-By starting with this town, he makes a mystery of it: why did the iron industry grow here and the steel industry did not?
+and the steel industry did not?
 Why has the town become a refuge of wroughtiron craftsmen - workers who are "dogmatic, stubborn and brittle"?
 These are interesting questions, and they help to hook the reader.
 But to do them justice Garrett takes until page 83 to introduce his main character.
 Until then, he is talking about the character's grandfather and father.